 Landlords who choose to rent their properties out to a Section Eight tenant can expect the Section Eight Housing Choice Voucher Program to send a representative to inspect their property to ensure that it complies with its requirements.
 If the property passes the Section Eight inspection, the program pays the landlord directly on a monthly basis.

-How Much Can You Expect from the Section Eight Program?
+How Much Can You Expect?

 As already mentioned, the program determines the Section Eight voucher value based on the family's revenue and the number of people in the family.
 The size of the unit that the family is eligible for is determined next.